lisplizards/vinland/README.md

 Refer to the [Quickstart Guide](https://github.com/lisplizards/vinland/blob/master/docs/QUICKSTART.md) in this repository for instructions on generating a new project and getting started with Vinland.

-### Rough edges
+### Future goals

 The Vinland skeleton does not yet provide, but plans to support:

+* integration with a configuration library [under development]
 * migrations and database integrations (support is planned for at least: cl-migratum, cl-dbi, and postmodern)
-* integration with a configuration library
 * integration with system managers: Qlot, CLPM, ocicl
-* integration with a templating library (currently supports only Spinneret)
+* integration with a templating library as an alternative to Spinneret
 * integration with a JavaScript bundler as an alternative to importmaps

 These features will be added in approximately the order listed above.